 -Deacon James Keating, Ph.D., Director of Theological Formation, Institute for Priestly Formation

 Fr.
-Brett Brannen recently completed five years of service as the vice-rector of Mount St. Mary’s Seminary in Emmitsburg, MD.
+Brett Brannen served for five years as the vice-rector of Mount St. Mary’s Seminary in Emmitsburg, MD.
 He is widely known as a powerful speaker and an expert in priestly formation.

 Fr.
 Brannen was ordained in 1991 for the Diocese of Savannah, Georgia, and served as Vocation Director beginning in 1993.
 During his tenure, the number of seminarians dramatically expanded from 5 to 28 men.
 By 2007, Savannah caught the attention of the national press as it ordained the second-highest number of priests per capita of any diocese in the country.

 Fr.
-Brannen’s latest book, To Save a Thousand Souls, combines a lifetime of spiritual insight with practical advice and riveting storytelling.
+Brannen’s book, To Save a Thousand Souls, combines a lifetime of spiritual insight with practical advice and riveting storytelling.
 It is widely hailed as the most comprehensive resource available for men discerning a vocation to diocesan priesthood.
+His new book, A Priest in the Family, helps to quell parents’ concerns about their son’s vocation.

 For a man thinking about the priesthood, there are dozens of websites and pamphlets available on the subject.
 But until recently, there has not been a single, comprehensive guide to answer deeper questions and offer clear-cut guidance.